 Elements of the Winemaking Class & Certificate Program

-It’s difficult to describe something as inspiring, complex, and kinetic as our winemaking program.
+It isn’t easy to describe something as inspiring, complex, and kinetic as our winemaking program.
 The program spans six months, starting with grapes and ending with bottles of the finished product you will bring home.
-It is science, fermentation, hard work, and great wine.
+After that, it is science, fermentation, hard work, and great wine.

 Students may start as wine enthusiasts but will evolve into winemaking veterans in many inspiring ways.
 Taking this program will open your eyes to the great potential in wine production.
 The program includes classroom, laboratory, and practical components.
-Along with the standard class price, there is a $100 lab & supply fee for each student.
+Along with the standard class price, each student has a $100 lab & supply fee.
 In this program, you will be making wine.
 Our students have made Old Vine Lodi Zinfandel, Columbia Valley Carmenere, and Napa Valley Cabernet Sauvignon.

-The winemaking class starts with working crush.
+The winemaking class starts with a working crush.
 Learning how to process fruit, take laboratory measurements, and build the perfect fermentation.
 Along the way, you will be tutored by a seasoned Napa winemaker, who will keep an eye on your work and assist when needed.
-A lot happens in those first days, so in-depth classes will unpack the complexities of why certain procedures are followed, and why a lot of the myths surrounding winemaking are incorrect.
+A lot happens in those first days, so in-depth classes will unpack the complexities of why specific procedures are followed and why many myths surrounding winemaking are incorrect.

-After crush comes fermentation.
-You will spend time in the wine cellar.
+After crush comes fermentation, and you will spend time in the wine cellar.
 In this section of the wine course, you will learn how to guide grape juice into fine wine.
 What are the effects of enzymes?
 Why does pH matter?
-How does Brix effect yeast selections?
+How does Brix affect yeast selections?
 What in the world is DAP?
 Or YANS?
 Or MOG?
-How do different types of yeast affect the end result?
+How do different types of yeast affect the result?
 What are the potential problems, and how do we fix them?
-From punch-downs to running laboratory tests, you’ll be expanding your winemaking prowess.
+Finally, you’ll expand your winemaking prowess from punch-downs to running laboratory tests.